KeyanSong/431-2018/slides/class21/README.md

 ## R Studio preview version is updated again

 If you want to try out R Studio version 1.2.1114 (or later), you can do so by getting [the R Studio preview version](https://www.rstudio.com/products/rstudio/download/preview/).

-The main version is still 1.1.463, as of 2018-11-12.
+- I expect most of you are using version 1.1.463, and if not, you probably should upgrade to that version.
 - 1.2 is exciting and [adds a lot of nice features](https://www.rstudio.com/products/rstudio/download/preview-release-notes/), exactly **NONE** of which you will need or use in 431.

 ## Visualization of the Day/Week/Month/Year/Milennium?